 - require you to record your hours using a tachograph

-You must have a goods vehicle operator’s licence if your van and trailer combination is either:
+You must have a goods vehicle operator licence for your van and trailer if:

-Towing a trailer reduces the speed you’re allowed to travel at.
+Towing a trailer reduces the speed you’re allowed to drive at.

 Roadside checks for commercial vehicle drivers